stardustsuperwizard/openbattlesystem/openbattlerules.md

 * Defender makes “to save” rolls

 #### Defender checks morale
-If the defending squad has suffered Hit Point lose,  it may be required to take a morale check.
+If the defending squad lost 1 or more Hit Points, it may be required to take a morale check.

 ### Close Combat
 #### Declaring Close Combat Assault
-If the length between the attacking squad and the defending squad is less than or equal to the length of the attackers Assault Movement value, then the attacker squad may initiate close combat with an enemy squad, now the defending squad.
+If the length between the attacking squad and the defending squad is less than or equal to the length of the attackers Assault Movement value, then the attacking squad may initiate close combat with an enemy squad, now the defending squad.

 In order to successfully initiate close combat and create a combat scrum with the defending squad, at least 1 attacking squad model must touch at least 1 defending squad model.

 So long as at least one attacker and one defender from each squad are touching, all squad models are considered to be in the combat scrum and engaged in close combat.

 #### Defender Counter Offensive
-Before attacking player moves the attacking squad into defending squad, the defending squad is allowed to make a ranged combat attack with units in the squad that have a ranged combat score.
+Before attacking player moves the attacking squad into the defending squad, the defending squad is allowed to make a ranged combat attack with units in the squad that have a ranged combat score.

 Any weapon with a distance value is eligible to be used, the defender does not need to check distance.
 If a weapon is used for ranged combat it may not also be used in Close Combat.
-Resolve normal Ranged Combat Phase, then attacker may continue to assault move.
-If the attacking player ends this section with a status of fallback, the close combat is cancelled.
+Resolve a normal Ranged Combat Phase, if the attacking player ends this section with a status of fallback, the close combat is cancelled.
+Otherwise the attacker will continue the assault move.

 #### Assault Move
 Attacking player will now move the attacking squad towards the defending squad creating the combat scrum.
 Move each squad model up to the maximum assault distance attempting to touch 1 or more defender models.

 #### Determine order of play
 After the attacking unit is engaged with the defending unit, order of play is determined.